Spring Veggie Scramble

 3 tablespoons butter, divided

-2 medium leeks, cleaned, cut in half lengthwise, then sliced into ¼-inch half moons
+2 medium leeks, cleaned, cut in half lengthwise, and sliced into ¼-inch half moons

 salt and pepper